underoot/underoot.github.io/content/blog/2023/04/02/ned-ludd.md

 ---
-title: 🎧 Glitchy Da Vinci.
+title: Glitchy Da Vinci.
 "Nedd Ludd"
 date: 2023-04-02
 summary: Should we be scared about upcoming artificial intelligence?
 Does society have experience with overcoming technical revolution?
 Let's talk about the Industrial Revolution and its takeaways.
 description: |
   <p>Recently a group of famous scientists, businessmen, and engineers signed up for an open letter "Pause Giant AI Experiments" which spotlights the hypothetical weakness of modern society for the results of a new technical revolution.
 It's not the first time when humanity faces so dramatic changes.</p>
   <p>Let's talk about the Luddites — enemies of the technical progress of the Industrial Revolution.</p>
+tags:
+  - podcasts
 splash: https://images.unsplash.com/photo-1497997092403-f091fcf5b6c4
 episode: 1
 audio: